Ashlalala/aajonusnet/md/Books/Old/Early Training with Aajonus (1996).md

 little bit more rooted emotionally, open up their psychic channels, because that link is a very emotional link.
 That I found out in my death experience.
-If you don’t have that emotional link, you don’t

-have that connerction, right to the heart, to that feeling of love or anything.
+If you don’t have that emotional link, you don’t have that connection, right to the heart, to that feeling of love or anything.
 You just have no feeling.
 You are just operating like Dr.
 Spock.
 So things like jerusalem artichoke, which has natural inulin in it, so the insulin gets into effect there and plays out.
 Any food that